benknoble/benknoble.github.io/_posts/2018-06-24-feature-taking-a-break.md

 first week of work after a few weeks of summer vacation?
 Heck no!
 I had to rest, relax, rebound.

-I guess I really like the [3 R's...][].
+I guess I really like the [3 R's…][].

 Anyways, now you know the whole story.
-You know that it is important for me to have short thinking breaks and longer zombie ones (although, *"zombie"* here is relative--as long as I'm not directly working on or thinking about what I've been working on all week, I'm probably ok).
-You know that not breaking at all can be dangerous--everyone has tried it; it's either fatal or it fails.
+You know that it is important for me to have short thinking breaks and longer zombie ones (although, *"zombie"* here is relative---as long as I'm not directly working on or thinking about what I've been working on all week, I'm probably ok).
+You know that not breaking at all can be dangerous---everyone has tried it; it's either fatal or it fails.
 And, you know that you make it through anything because your future is in the `sin`s, if you know how to read them.